frederic-perez/AmE-dictionary/data/dictionary.md

 __enfranchisement__ _n_ _Enfranchisement of the serfs._
 __engage__ _v_ :three::hammer: _I’m engaged with my work._
 __engaged__ _adj_ :two::hammer: (to marry) __1__ Employed, occupied, or busy. _First time I rang his room his phone was engaged._
-__engender__ _v_ :two: /in-JEN-der/ Engender is a formal word that means “to produce; to cause to exist or to develop.”
+__engender__ _v_ :three: /in-JEN-der/ Engender is a formal word that means “to produce; to cause to exist or to develop.”
 It is used especially when feelings and ideas are generated.
 __engram__ _n_ _Syn_ memory trace
 __engross__ _v_ :three::hammer::dart: (engrossed) _I was engrossed in my thoughts._
 __engrossing__ _adj_ :astonished: Capable of arousing and holding the attention. _Syn_ absorbing, fascinating, gripping, riveting _The book was so engrossing that I did not notice when the lights were turned out in the library._